mooltiverse/nyx/CONTRIBUTING.md

 $ git clone https://github.com/mooltiverse/nyx.git
 ```

-You can use any IDE, although we commonly use [IntelliJ Idea](https://www.jetbrains.com/idea/).
+You can use any IDE, just make sure you don't clutter the repo with IDE files.

 ### Repository organization and layout